 What housing arrangements are there?

-Summer Scholars will be living in four or five houses on the campus of Hobart and William Smith Colleges (HWS), about a 5 minute drive from the Station.
+Summer Scholars will be living in four or five houses on the campus of Hobart and William Smith Colleges (HWS), about a 5 minute drive from the campus.
 There is a mix of single and double rooms and roommates are assigned by program staff.
 The houses are not air conditioned and some of the rooms can get hot, so either bring a fan or plan to purchase a room fan on arrival.
 Bathrooms, dining/living areas and kitchens are shared and basic cooking utensils and kitchenware are provided.
 Lunch will be provided about once per week, but Summer Scholars should be prepared to do their own meal preparation the majority of the time.
 Two of the houses have washer and dryers that are operated by cards that will be managed by the RAs.
 Funds will be provided on these cards to pay for laundry, but it is expected that Summer Scholars will contribute the value of their laundry into a pool to pay for a common meal or activity.
 If the house you are assigned to does not have laundry, you can use the facilities in one of the other Summer Scholar houses, use HWS on-campus laundry facilities, or go to a laundromat in Geneva.

 What kind of additional activities are there?

 - Historically there has been an organized day trip to the Ithaca campus in late June or early July for Summer Scholars to learn about the graduate programs at Cornell, to ask questions of the graduate field directors, and to briefly tour the Ithaca campus.
 Summer Scholars are also encouraged to participate in field trips to local venues organized around agricultural themes: vegetables, turf, fruit, etc. Typically there are 4-5 ~half-day field trips that give Summer Scholars a chance to learn about NYS agriculture firsthand.